chidavcheng/Chi-Lab/_posts/2026-05-14-dan-wu-symposium.md

 **Dan Wu** recently presented her research at the **Sassy Sydney Surfaces and Soft Stuff Symposium**, sharing her work on ion transport and selectivity in anion exchange membranes.

-It was great to see Dan engage with the broader surfaces and soft matter community, and we look forward to seeing where her research goes next.
+It was great to see Dan engage with the broader surfaces and soft matter community, and we look forward to seeing where her research goes next.🔬

+---
-Well done, Dan!
+*Well done, Dan!*

 ---